Drew Waters Preview, Player Props: Royals vs. Cubs

-After batting .229 with a double, a triple, a home run, three walks and three RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.
+After hitting .229 with a double, a triple, a home run, three walks and three RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Chicago Cubs (who will start Kyle Hendricks) at 2:20 PM ET on Sunday.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Cubs.

 Drew Waters Game Info & Props vs. the Cubs